FlyingDomotic/FF_WebServer/README.md

 Parameters
 - [in]	Address of user routine to be called when an unknown debug command is received

 Returns
 -	None

+### setSerialCommandCallback()

+Set serial command callback

+Parameters
+- [in]	Address of user routine to be called when a command has been received on Serial

+Returns
+-	None